Hazegard/Goauld-doc/content/en/04-client/02-tui.md

 ### Extended TUI

-Some information is hidden by default, press `+` to toggle the details.
+Some information is hidden by default.
+Press `+` to toggle the details.